 There is both a digital nomad visa and residence permit you can apply for to live in Greece.

-- The residence permit is good for two years and you can apply while you’re in Greece (more on both of these to come!).
+• The residence permit is good for two years and you can apply while you’re in Greece for the moment, although that is supposed to be changing at some point.

 To get the digital nomad visa or residence permit in Greece, the main requirement is earning at least €3,500 per month after taxes.
 Yes, the limit is high—you don’t need nearly that much to live a good life in Greece, where the average monthly salary is about €1,000 monthly.
 But Greece is clearly aiming for high-earning nomads, so you’ll need to prove you have this much consistent monthly income.